The-breakbar/TISS-Lightning-Registrator/DEVELOPMENT.md

 - All requests need the following 3 cookies: `_tiss_session`, `TISS_AUTH`, `JSESSIONID`.
 These are present after logging in to TISS and should be passed along with every request.
 - To mimic the site, POST requests should have the `Content-Type` header set to `application/x-www-form-urlencoded` (and the body should be encoded as such).
 - An error is generally indicated by a 302, or a redirect.
-Make sure you detect and don't follow any redirects, as they will lead to an error page.
+Make sure you detect and don't follow any redirects, as they will lead to an error page or redirect back to the original page, making it seem like nothing happened.

 As a helpful source, a Javascript implementation of all of these endpoints can be found in the [sendRegistration.js](content-scripts/sendRegistration.js) file.

 ## LVA endpoint - /education/course/courseRegistration.xhtml (POST)

 Sending this request mimics the register button for an LVA registration.
 A successful (200) response will contain the confirmation page in the form of a `text/html` document.
-An unsuccessful (302 or redirect) response will redirect to an error page.
+An unsuccessful response is generally a 302 or a redirect.

 The request body needs to contain the following key-value pairs: